sacs-epfl/shatter/ARTIFACT-EVALUATION.md

 ### Software Requirements
 We tested the artifacts on Ubuntu 22.04 and Python 3.10.
 This should however not be a strict requirement.
 Dependencies can be installed through `requirements.txt`.
+Git-LFS is essential to download the datasets and the models.
+Use `git lfs pull` to ensure large files are downloaded after cloning.

 ### Estimated Time and Storage Consumption
 Each experiment should take roughly an hour.
 So, in total, the experiments should take ~4 hours.